dolthub/docs/content/reference/cli.md

 `<table>`: Working table(s) to add to the list tables staged to be committed.
 The abbreviation '.' can be used to add all tables.

 `-A`, `--all`:
-Stages any and all changes (adds, deletes, and modifications).
+Stages any and all changes (adds, deletes, and modifications) except for ignored tables.

+`-f`, `--force`:
+Allow adding otherwise ignored tables.